 - Exchanges handle a lot of cash or coin deposits and withdrawals.

-HitBTC’s security score is B, when performing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
-This is far above average when it comes to top crypto exchanges and could also be a factor making you conclude that HitBTC is the best cryptocurrency exchange site for you.
+Nevertheless, HitBTC’s security score is B, when performing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
+This is actually far above average when it comes to top crypto exchanges.

 Liquidity is something very important for all exchanges, cryptocurrency exchanges but also regular stock market exchanges.
 The above exchange does indeed have great liquidity.
 However, the following cryptocurrency exchanges are also regularly among the cryptocurrency exchanges with the absolutely best liquidity in the world: